|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fate of the Pilot

 In fact, Lanphier bailed out over southern Bougainville and landed unhurt.
 Later, he was captured by the Japanese and became a Prisoner Of War (POW).
-He was transported to Rabaul and imprisoned in the Rabaul POW Camp in early September 1944.
-On May 15, 1944 he died in captivity of disease and neglect in captivity.
+By early September 1943, he was transported to Rabaul and imprisoned in the Rabaul POW Camp guarded by the 6th Kempeitai (6th Kempei-Tai).
+Later, he and the other prisoners were moved to Tunnel Hill POW Camp.
+On May 15, 1944 he died in captivity of disease including dysentery, starvation, beri-beri and neglect and was buried.

 Recovery of Remains